edrohan1/edx-documentation/en_us/shared/students/SFD_wiki.rst

 The wiki for each course is a "child" wiki of the edX-wide wiki.
 From within any course wiki, clicking the top level **Wiki** link in the breadcrumb trail in the upper-left corner of the page takes you to the edX-wide wiki.
-To get back to your course wiki, click the **Wiki** tab at the top of the page.
+To get back to your course wiki, select the **Wiki** tab at the top of the page.

+.. include:: ../../links/links.rst